Love Food, Hate Waste

-Love Food Hate Waste is a campaign, launched by the Waste & Resources Action Programme in 2007, with the aim of reducing the amount of food waste in the United Kingdom.
-The campaign has been promoted and circulated by many green sites.
-The campaign claims to have already helped almost two million households reduce their food waste, amounting to savings of almost £300 million and stopping 137,000 tonnes of waste going being wasted.
-The campaign has now spread to Australia, New Zealand and Canada.
+Love Food Hate Waste is a food waste reduction campaign launched by the Waste & Resources Action Programme (WRAP) in 2007, aimed at reducing food waste in the United Kingdom.
+By 2009, the campaign said it had helped almost two million households reduce their food waste, amounting to savings of almost £300 million and stopping 137,000 tonnes of waste from being wasted.
+The campaign has since spread internationally, including to Australia, New Zealand and Canada.